bhk/rio/concepts.md

 ## Looping Syntax

-There are commonly encountered problems in programming that require iteration, and the functional alternatives are not always the easiest way to think about the solution.
 Looping syntax provides a simple approach to constructing loops, that uses shadowing rather than actual mutation of variables.

-Variables shadowed by assignments in a loop body will have their values propagated to the next iteration of the loop, and when the loop exits, the shadowed values will be propagated to the expression that follows the loop.
+Variables shadowed by assignments in a loop body will have their values propagated to the next iteration of the loop, and when the loop exits, the final values will be visible to the expression that follows the loop.
-Within the loop body, the following are defined:

-  * `repeat` skips the rest of the loop body, and proceeds directly to the top at the next iteration.
-  * `break` transitions to the expression after the loop
-  * `while COND` is equivalent to `if not COND: break`

 Here is a simple example: